Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Scotland Weather Gear

-We recommend packing a lightweight raincoat that is both wind- and waterproof.
-As the summers can still be cool, a fleece jacket might also be a good idea.
+We recommend packing a lightweight raincoat that is both wind and waterproof.
+As the summers can still be cool, a fleece jacket is also a good idea.

 On warm and still days in the Highlands, pesky midges can be a big problem.
 Pack an insect repellent with picaridin to keep the midges, mosquitoes and ticks away.